uplinkhq/docs/docs/knowledge-base/freelancers/direct-jobs.md

 ### Senior Frontend Developer

-> _Sep 2019 - Jun 2020 - Hyper Scale Startup GmbH - Berlin_
+> Sep 2019 - Jun 2020 // Hyper Scale Startup GmbH // Berlin

 Supported the client’s development team consisting of 4 frontend and 3 backend developers.
 Performed development and testing of new features, bugfixing, and integration of a chat tool and different payment providers.